 A number of teachers are now returning to the classroom as teaching assistants because they get to enjoy the class room aspect of the job but with a much better work life balance and less responsibility.

-being a tutor means you can teach the areas you want to teach and do so around your other commitments.
+Being a tutor means you can teach the areas you want to teach and do so around your other commitments.
 You can join an agency for tutors who will organise clients for you or you can work self employed in your local area.
 This is especially good for teachers that can focus on Maths, English and the 11 plus curriculum but can also be lucrative for other subject specialists too.
+There is also the potential to travel be an English tutor to children abroad.

 If you want to leave the teaching career but not the actual teaching then supply might be for you.
 You can pick and choose the days you teach and most the time the planning will be done for you.
 Supply also offers you the chance to work in a number of different school with different students.